 Lectures and discussions to acquaint the student with the aims, purposes and methods of the engineer.
 An introduction to the proper method of attack upon problems, proper presentation of solutions, both mathematical and graphical.
 Instruction in the use of the slide rule necessary to problem solution.
 Graphs.
-Lecture one hour, practicum three hours a week.
+Practicum, three hours a week.

 ENGI.
-102. BASIC DRAWING-Three hours MR. HELTZEL
+102. BASIC DRAWING-Three hours

+MR. HELTZEL